 66 Abbots Garden, London; two artists’ garden

 This is an artist’s garden, created by its owners Stephen and Ruth Kersley, he was a design student at Capel Manor and she is a stained glass and mosaic artist.
-Its inspiration is the work of the distinguished mid-20th century Californian garden designer, whose work is most famously displayed at the iconic 1940s Donell Garden and who wrote one of the most influential of all garden books, Gardens are for People.
+Its inspiration is the work of the distinguished mid-20th century Californian garden designer, Thomas Church, whose work is most famously displayed at the iconic 1940s Donell Garden and who wrote one of the most influential of all garden books, Gardens are for People.

 A Closer Look